Webhooks

 Authentication

 The request includes a webhookToken in the Authorization: Bearer header.
-This token is unique to each OpenClaw instance and stored in the database.
+This token is unique to each OpenClaw instance.

 {